Lori Loughlin: Career

 She co-starred in seasons one through three of the Beverly Hills, 90210 spin-off 90210 as Debbie Wilson from 2008 to 2011.
 She reprised her role in the season five premiere episode in 2012.

 Loughlin made a brief appearance as Aunt Becky, alongside John Stamos as Jesse Katsopolis, on a July 2013 episode of Late Night with Jimmy Fallon, following a reunion performance by Jesse and The Rippers.
-She has since made several appearances as Rebecca on the Full House sequel series Fuller House, which premiered its first season on Netflix on February 26, 2016.
+In 2016 she guest-starred in an episode of Blue Bloods, and that same year began appearing as Rebecca in the Full House sequel series Fuller House from seasons 1 through 4.

 As a result of her involvement in the 2019 college admissions bribery scandal, the Hallmark Channel terminated their on-going business relationship with Loughlin on March 14, and edited out her previously recorded scenes from the yet un-aired season six of When Calls the Heart.
 On March 16, Netflix dropped her from Fuller House, and technology firm Hewlett-Packard announced it would remove Loughlin and her daughter Olivia Jade Giannulli from its advertising.
+After pleading guilty and serving two months in prison, she was released in December 2020.

-When the spinoff series When Hope Calls was renewed for a second season by GAC Family, however, Loughlin appeared in the late 2021 season premiere—her first television acting appearance since her arrest—reprising her role as Abigail Stanton, her character from When Calls the Heart.
+Loughlin then resumed her acting career, appearing in the in the late 2021 second season premiere of When Hope Calls by GAC Family, reprising her role as Abigail Stanton, her character from When Calls the Heart.
 She later appeared in other GAC original movies.
+Since then she has appeared in several television films and series, including another episode of Blue Bloods, "New York Minute," which aired on November 8, 2024.
+In that episode she again played Grace Edwards, the widowed mother of Louis Edwards.

 Personal life

 Loughlin is Catholic.
-She married investment banker Michael R. Burns in 1989, and divorced him in 1996.
-On Thanksgiving 1997, Loughlin eloped with fashion designer Mossimo Giannulli, the creator of the Mossimo clothing line, whom she met in 1995.
-They have two daughters, Isabella Rose and Olivia Jade, and Loughlin is a stepmother to Gianni, Giannulli's son from a previous relationship.
-Olivia had a YouTube channel of beauty tips and an Instagram account, both with more than 1 million subscribers/followers as of 2024.
+She married investment banker Michael R. Burns in 1989, and they divorced in 1996.
+Two days before Thanksgiving 1997, Loughlin eloped with fashion designer Mossimo Giannulli, the creator of the Mossimo clothing line, whom she met in 1995.
+They have two daughters, Isabella Rose and Olivia Jade, and Loughlin is a stepmother to Gianni, Giannulli's son from a previous marriage.
+Olivia has a YouTube channel and an Instagram account, both with more than 1 million subscribers/followers as of 2024.

 In 2020, Loughlin and her husband Giannulli sold their Bel Air estate for $18.75 million to Tinder co-founder Justin Mateen.
 The home was built in 1929 and was previously lived in by Harry Cohn, Johnny Hyde and Charles Bronson.
+In October 2025, it was revealed that Loughlin and Giannulli had separated after almost 28 years of marriage, but had not yet filed for divorce.